velllectroniq/Amelia-s-Extended-Research/README.md

 ## OK, but what, why, who, how, where, when, which...
 __AEE__ (Amelia's Extended Research, also known as the mod you're currently viewing) increases most Endless' Research maximal level to 255 (while in the vanilla game, there is only one reseach that goes that far).
 This essentially means that all Towers, Modifiers, Miners, and virtually all aspects of the original game get their statistics and values significantly increased.

-This graphic illustrates it the best:
+This graphic of the Endless Research Tree illustrates it the best:

 <img width="1115" height="755" alt="image" src="https://github.com/user-attachments/assets/ebfa84a1-06f7-4578-8dcb-9d06f8bd576e" />

-- Light blue squares indicate limitless research (research that goes up to level 255 (and possibly beyond...))
+- Light blue nodes indicate limitless research (research that goes up to level 255 (and possibly beyond...))
-- Red squares show research that was changed, but which can't go up to level 255 because it would break the game (by allowing a division by 0 for example) or wouldn't make any sense (chance of something happening being bigger than 100%), which means that the research is in some way limited, but rest easy knowing that it was for a good reason
+- Red nodes show research that was changed, but which can't go up to level 255 because it would break the game (by allowing a division by 0 for example) or wouldn't make any sense (chance of something happening being bigger than 100%), which means that the research is in some way limited, but rest easy knowing that it was for a good reason
-- Gold squares indicate research that didn't change compared to vanilla
+- Gold nodes indicate research that didn't change compared to vanilla

+### Normal Research
+This mod focuses on the Endless Research Tree, and the amount of normal research nodes affected by it is equal to 0.
+That means that if you want to start from a blank save, you must be prepared to play out the Infinitode 2 storyline just like you would normally

 ### Star Research
 If you worry still about the specific order in which you have to purchase star research - don't worry, since in this mod, star research is modified so that completing all levels is able to give you the abillity of purchasing all star research

-### Research Tickets
+### Research Tickets (in late Endless)
-You might want to get yourself a healthy supply of those, since some research require more than 999M green papers, for example, which is impossible to get - and here research tickets come to rescue, since they bypass research cost, thus allowing you to purchase previously inaccesible research levels
+You might want to get yourself a healthy supply of research tickets, since some research require more than 999M green papers, for example - a number which is impossible to get.
+But here research tickets come to rescue, since they bypass the research cost, thus allowing you to purchase previously inaccesible (and impossible) research levels

 p.s. when I say a 'healthy supply', I do mean a _rather large_ supply, because that's the only way of purchasing _most_ (but not all) higher levels of _most_ (but not all) research